Stories open hearts.

 Sports fans are paying attention.
 Research shows most fans support athletes and teams who take a stand on important issues.
 Use these insights to shape how you communicate, reach fans where they are, and move people toward change.

-Get to know today's sports fans.
+Get to know today's adult sports fans.

 Fans are paying attention to the game and to the world around them.
 Our research shows how they think about racism, where they get their news, which voices they trust, and how they respond when athletes speak up.
 Use these insights to craft stories that resonate, build trust and drive cultural conversations rooted in health equity.
 Explore the 2024 research findings.